-Q. In practice you never have to review the samples of the cargoes that went from Montreal?-A. No, as western grain is finally inspected at Fort William.
-As a matter of fact when I visit Montreal I go over these samples and examine then.
-The last time I was in Montreal I went over 125 samples taken from shipments of western grain out of Montreal, and I found them all O.K.
+Q. In practice you never have to review the samples of the cargoes that go from Montreal?-A. No, as western grain is finally inspected at Fort William.
+As a matter of fact when I visit Montreal I go over these samples and examine them.
+The last time I was in Montreal I went over 125 samples taken from shipments of western grain out of Montreal, and I found them all

-Q. In actual practice have you ever had samples returned to you on complaint, which you thought did not measure up to the standard required?-A. We get samples sent over from the trade in the Old Country occasionally, which do not compare with our samples.

-Q. You have no way of telling whether they are genuine samples or not? -A. No.
+Q. In actual practice have you ever had samples returned to you on complaint, which you thought did not measure up to the standard required?-A. We get samples sent over from the trade in the Old Country occasionally, which do Q. You have no way of telling whether they are genuine samples or not?